Inspiravetion/Capsule.js/README.md

 ```
 * Parameters :
  * interfaceObj : An Object literal that defines what properties should be enforced along with their acceptable values.
 An
 optional 'abstract' portion defines properties to be directly added to the prototype.
+Acceptable interface property values
+include 'undefined', 'object', 'boolean', 'number', 'string', or 'function'.
 * Caveats : Throws errors at runtime if a property is accessed that hasnt been implemented.
 This is the point however.
+The
+'this' keyword must be used to access a property of the object from with a function that is defined in the 'abstract'
+portion of an interface Object.

 ####API Caveats